Donate Join Us

 Other CSF tests are more complicated and include

-• Culture for microbes.
+• Culture for microbes (bacteria)

 • Metagenomic next generation sequencing (mNGS) (not available as a routine test) aimed at identifying a broad range of pathogens in a single test.